anchore/syft/README.md

     # that output might not strictly be json schema v11 compliant, however, for consumers that require time to port
     # over to the final syft 1.0 json output this option can be used to ease the transition.
     #
-    # Note: long term support for this option is not guaranteed.
+    # Note: long term support for this option is not guaranteed (it may change or break at any time).
+    # SYFT_FORMAT_JSON_LEGACY env var
     legacy: false

   # all template format options
   template:
     # path to the template file to use when rendering the output with the `template` output format.
     # Note that all template paths are based on the current syft-json schema.
-    # SYFT_TEMPLATE_PATH env var / -t flag
+    # SYFT_FORMAT_TEMPLATE_PATH env var / -t flag
     path: ""

+    # if true, uses the go structs for the syft-json format for templating.
+    # if false, uses the syft-json output for templating (which follows the syft JSON schema exactly).
+    #
+    # Note: long term support for this option is not guaranteed (it may change or break at any time).
+    # SYFT_FORMAT_TEMPLATE_LEGACY env var
+    legacy: false

   # all spdx-json format options
   spdx-json:

     # include space indention and newlines
     # note: inherits default value from 'format.pretty' or 'false' if parent is unset
+    # SYFT_FORMAT_SPDX_JSON_PRETTY env var
     pretty: false

   # all cyclonedx-json format options